 The aim of this paper is to investigate the composition of polar stratospheric cloud particles using a combination of gas-phase HNO3 measurements and lidar data.
-Data from one research flight of the DC-8 into the polar vortex carried out on December 7, 1999, were used for the investigation.
-Measurements of gas-phase HNO3 were provided by the Airborne Submillimeter Radiometer ASUR; simultaneous measurements of aerosol backscatter wavelength dependence and depolarisation by the UV DIAL lidar were used to identify the boundaries of polar stratospheric clouds.
-Two PSCs of Type

-Ia were observed by the lidar during this flight, and both PSC observations were correlated with a decrease of gas-phase HNO3.
+We used HNO3 measurements taken by the Airborne Submillimeter Radiometer ASUR during one flight of the DC-8 research aircraft into the polar vortex on December 7, 1999, which were correlated with measurements of aerosol backscatter ratio measured simultaneously by the UV Differential Absorption Lidar DIAL.
+Two PSCs of Type Ia were observed by the lidar during this flight, and both PSC observations were correlated with a decrease of gas-phase HNO3.

 Model runs were carried out for three different compositions of Type I PSCs - NAT, NAD and STS - using temperature data measured by the Airborne Raman Ozone, Temperature and Aerosol Lidar AROTEL.
 Sensitivity studies for the model input parameters - temperature, H2O, total HNO3 and H2SO4 - were carried out, and the influence of the limited altitude resolution of the total HNO3 profile was investigated.
-The smoothing of the total HNO3 profile was shown to have little influence on the model results.
+The smoothing of the total HNO3 profile was shown to have a little influence on the model results.
 Systematic errors of H2O, H2SO4 and total HNO3 add up to a model error of about 0.4 ppb, in the order of magnitude of the measurement precision.
 A far larger impact on the model errors comes from temperature uncertainties.

 Comparison of the model runs with the measured HNO3 shows that these PSCs are in good agreement with a NAT composition, while NAD and especially STS compositions of the PSCs lead to a lower HNO3 decrease over large parts of the PSC observations.
-Considering the estimated model errors, it is possible to show with these measurements that the PSCs are not composed of STS, in agreement with the lidar data which show that the PSCs contain solid particles.
-However, considering the model errors, a NAD composition of the particles cannot be ruled out.
-On the other hand, considering non-equilibrium formation of solid PSCs leads to the conclusion that the PSCs were probably growing, and were found much more likely to be NAT than NAD.
+Considering the estimated model errors, it is possible to show with these measurements that the PSCs are not composed of STS, in agreement with the Lidar data which show that the PSCs contain solid particles.
+The first part of the PSC is clearly composed of NAT; however, while the measurements agree better with a NAT composition of the PSCs, due to the large model errors caused by temperature uncertainties, for large parts of the PSCs a NAD composition cannot be ruled out completely.
+It was found that temperature data with uncertainties better than 1 K are necessary to distuinguish between a NAT and NAD composition.